Florida's 20th congressional district

 From 1993 to 2013, the 20th district took in parts of Broward and Miami-Dade counties.
 The district was based in Fort Lauderdale and included many of its suburbs including Davie.
 Most of that district is now the 23rd district, while the current 20th covers most of what was the 23rd district from 1993 to 2013.

-The district is one of two majority-Black districts in Florida.
+The district is the only majority-Black district in Florida.
 The current representative, Sheila Cherfilus-McCormick, is the first Haitian-American woman elected to Congress from Florida.